Operation Queen: Aftermath

 Operation Queen was not able to meet its sophisticated goals.
-At the beginning of the offensive, Allied planners envisioned for the offensive to be just a staging point for a deep penetration over the Rur into Germany to the Rhine.
-After one month of heavy fighting the Americans had barely made it to the Rur.
-No bridgehead over the river had been made, the Germans still held some portions west of the river and the important Rur dams were still in German hands, threatening any further offensive operations.
+At the beginning of the offensive, Allied planners envisioned for the offensive to be just a staging point for a deep penetration over the Roer into Germany to the Rhine.
+After one month of heavy fighting the Americans had barely made it to the Roer.
+No bridgehead over the river had been made, the Germans still held some portions west of the river and the important Roer dams were still in German hands, threatening any further offensive operations.
 Even without knowing of the upcoming German offensive, Allied planners estimated the earliest date for a large thrust into Germany for mid-January.

-The Wehrmacht was successfully able to delay the American advance towards the Rur.
-The Rur River line, whose holding was deemed necessary for the successful implementation of the Ardennes Offensive, was held.
+The Wehrmacht was successfully able to delay the American advance towards the Roer.
+The Roer river line, whose holding was deemed necessary for the successful implementation of the Ardennes Offensive, was held.
 The preparation of the final Ardennes Offensive was mostly successful with Germany being able to build up enough troops in secrecy for a sufficient blow.
 On 16 December the Allies were taken by complete surprise and the Germans were quickly able to achieve a breakthrough.
-Later (14 until 26 January 1945), the Roer triangle was cleared during Operation Blackcock and only in February 1945 were the Allies finally able to cross the Rur, by then the road to the Rhine was clear.
+Later (14 until 26 January 1945), the Roer triangle was cleared during Operation Blackcock and only in February 1945 were the Allies finally able to cross the Roer, by then the road to the Rhine was clear.

 However, the Ardennes offensive also showed the lack of any long-term strategic perspective for Germany.
 The superiority of the Allies in numbers of men and equipment could not be overcome by Germany.
-The successful holding of the Rur River line would only lead to a lengthened war, causing additional destruction and loss of life.
+The successful holding of the Roer river line would only lead to a lengthened war, causing additional destruction and loss of life.